 I'm passionate about doing good, giving back, and helping to tackle the climate crisis with my working life.

-This page showcases some of the projects I've worked on while learning web development and as a professional fullstack developer.
+This page showcases some of the projects I've worked on while learning web development and as a professional full stack engineer.

 Created methodology to measure impact of the software services IATI provides on the environment following a "carbon proxy" approach.
 Built Node.js application that is run daily by GitHub actions to pull metrics from Azure Management APIs, Google Analytics, and Google Lighthouse.